kreauniv/comp206/year2021/endterm/README.txt

    to test it out, you can run "make" to produce the program and run it.
 As a shorthand, you can also type "make run".
-   Once your work is complete and you want to submit, run "make submission" and a file named "midterm.tar.gz" will be generated in the parent directory.
+   Once your work is complete and you want to submit, run "make submission" and a file named "endterm.tar.gz" will be generated in the parent directory.
 You can submit that file.
 Do not modify the Makefile.

 4. You may use the provided main.c for your tests.
 This file is not part of the submission.
 You may do whatever you want within this.
-By default it calls the test functions declared in each module.

 6. DO NOT modify the file names of the questions.